This Peruvian Chicken Recipe is spiced with cumin and paprika and served with a crisp arugula-corn salad and a green sauce.

 - 3 to 4 ounces arugula

-- Cotija queso mix optional
+- Cotija cheese optional

 - 1 large avocado optional, thinly sliced or chopped

-- 2 to 3 large jalapenos coarsely chopped, see note 1
+- 2 to 3 large jalapeños coarsely chopped, see note 1

 - 1 cup cilantro lightly packed and coarsely chopped; some stems are fine